mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 # Authentication Modules

-This document describes the general MySQL-protocol authentication in MaxScale.
+This document describes general MySQL protocol authentication in MaxScale.
 For REST-api authentication, see the
 [configuration guide](../Getting-Started/Configuration-Guide.md) and the [REST-api guide](../REST-API/API.md).

-Similar to the MariaDB-server, MaxScale uses authentication plugins to implement different authentication schemes for incoming clients.
+Similar to the MariaDB Server, MaxScale uses authentication plugins to implement different authentication schemes for incoming clients.
 The same plugins also handle authenticating the clients to backend servers.
 The authentication plugins available in MaxScale are